Regression adjustment in completely randomized experiments with many covariates: Asymptotic theory

-\end{description} \end{thm}
+\end{description} \end{thm} }

-Theorem \ref{thm:bias} (i) decomposes the estimation errors into a first-order dominant linear term, $n^{-1}\sum_{i=1}^{n}L_{i}$, a second-order quadratic term, $n^{-2}\sum_{1\le i<j\le n}W_{ij}$, and a bias term, $B^{a}$.
-Note that the linear and quadratic terms are identical for all the estimators, and the differences are attributed to the bias term.
-We also note that the remainder term of $\hat{\tau}^{\mathrm{cf}}-\tau$ is of smaller order than those of the other estimators.
+Theorem \ref{thm:bias} (i) decomposes the estimation errors into a first-order dominant linear term $\mathcal{L}$, a second-order quadratic term $\mathcal{W}$, and the bias terms $B^{\mathrm{adj}}$ for $\hat{\tau}^{\mathrm{adj}}$.
+Note that the linear and quadratic terms are identical for all the estimators, and the differences are attributed to the bias term and stochastic orders of the remainder terms.

-The bias terms $B^{\mathrm{adj}}$ and $B^{\mathrm{bc}}$ for the conventional regression adjustment and bias-corrected estimators are studied by \citet*{lei2021regression}.
-As presented in Theorem \ref{thm:bias} (ii), $B^{\mathrm{bc}}$ has smaller order than $B^{\mathrm{adj}}$.
-It should be noted that compared to these existing estimators, the corresponding bias term $B^{\mathrm{cf}}$ of our cross-fitted estimator $\hat{\tau}^{\mathrm{cf}}$ is completely eliminated to be zero.
-Furthermore, since the linear and quadratic terms are identical, such a bias reducing feature of $\hat{\tau}^{\mathrm{cf}}$ does not inflate the variance compared to the other estimators.
-Finally, compared to \citet*{lei2021regression}, our expansions also characterize the second order quadratic term $n^{-2}\sum_{1\le i<j\le n}W_{ij}$, which will be useful to investigate properties of the variance estimators in the next subsection.
+The bias term $B^{\mathrm{adj}}$ for the conventional regression adjustment estimator is studied by \citet*{lei2021regression}.
+In contrast, Lei and Ding's (2021) bias-corrected estimator $\hat{\tau}^{\mathrm{bc}}$ and the cross-fitted estimator $\hat{\tau}^{\mathrm{cf}}$ do not involve such a bias term and have better higher-order bias properties.
+Since the stochastic term $\mathcal{L}+\mathcal{W}$ is identical for all estimators, such bias reducing features of $\hat{\tau}^{\mathrm{bc}}$ and $\hat{\tau}^{\mathrm{cf}}$ do not inflate the variance compared to the conventional regression adjustment estimator. { However, our theorem does not necessarily mean $\hat{\tau}^{\mathrm{cf}}$ is exactly unbiased: the remainder term in (\ref{eq:sto}) is typically small but non-zero.} Furthermore, compared to \citet*{lei2021regression}, our expansions also characterize the second order quadratic term $\mathcal{W}$, which will be useful to investigate higher-order properties of the variance estimators in the next subsection.\footnote{ One may also consider a leave-one-out version of the regression adjustment estimator $\tilde{\tau}^{\mathrm{adj}} = \tilde{\mu}_{1} - \tilde{\mu}_{0}$, where $\tilde{\mu}_{t} = n^{-1}\sum_{i=1}^{n}z^{\prime}_{i}\hat{\beta}^{(i)}_{t}$.
+However, this estimator possesses an analogous bias term to the regression adjustment estimator.
+To see this, the identity in (\ref{eq:betai}) and an analogous argument in the proof of Theorem \ref{thm:bias} yield